Rakshithpradeep/NITCONF/docs/README.md

 ### **2.2.7.
 Filter by Tags:**

-Committee members can utilise a sophisticated filtering system to categorise papers based on tags,aiding in the efficient identification of noteworthy submissions.
+Committee members can utilise a filtering system to categorise papers based on tags, aiding in the efficient identification of certain submissions.

 ## **2.3.
 User Classes and Characteristics**